-TL;DR: Dusttree's testimonial highlights an angle many AI app writeups miss: for agencies, partners, and international growth projects, reliability and collaboration matter just as much as flashy AI features.
-This case study explains why that matters and what merchants can learn from it.
+Quick take: Dusttree's testimonial highlights an angle most AI app writeups miss: for agencies, partners, and international growth projects, reliability and collaboration matter as much as flashy features.
+Here is what that means for merchants choosing an assistant.

 Short testimonials can be easy to overlook, especially when they do not come wrapped in a giant revenue number.
 But sometimes a short testimonial reveals something more durable than a one-week conversion spike: whether a team is trusted to deliver in complex environments.